praba01/donation_analytics/README.md

 # donation_analytics
 insight coding challenge

+Testing: I performed 3 tests;
+ Test 1: 7 records provided by CC
+ Test 2: I created 20 records, verified the results with insight_testsuite Test 3: Downloaded data file from FEC and ran the test for 1million records.
+I could not upload the data file because the size is 166MB. the runtime was 21seconds. insight testsuite came back with PASS.
+Of 21 seconds, 16 seconds were spent in reding data due to slow disk.(I determined this by just running a program to read all records).

 Script Name:   donation.py
 Parameters.:   3 parameters.
 1) Input file containing data, 2) Input file containing Percentile value and 3)output file